Terasology-Archived/WildAnimalsMadness/README.md

 ### Assets

-There is a new asset `Group` used to compile all group information when the game is loaded (this allows the user to define/work with groups using JSON files only, similarly to behaviors and prefabs). **This functionaliy is disabled at this time due to a bug on Gestalt**.
+There is a new asset `Group` used to compile all group information when the game is loaded (this allows the user to define/work with groups using JSON files only, similarly to behaviors and prefabs). **Requires: [MovingBlocks/Terasology PR#3717](https://github.com/MovingBlocks/Terasology/pull/3717)**.

 ### Commands
 The main system is composed of seven commands:

 **Load test data:**
    * **Command:** `loadTestData`
-   * **Objective:** Emulate the asset loading (currently disabled - see above).
+   * **Objective:** Test the new Group asset and populate the test data pool.

 * **First Group Test:**
      * **Command:** `groupTestOne`